 The fee for a certificate of citizenship is 51,- Euro.
 Payment is due once your application has been approved and is to be paid by you directly to the Bundesverwaltungsamt.
 The service provided by the German Mission is free of charge.

-In case your application is rejected, the Minimum fee is 25,- Euro.
+In case your application is rejected, the fee amounts to 25,- to 51,- Euro.